Title: Eight Months of the Year

 Themes: Global – Local

-Collection: This digital record has been made available on NGV Collection Online through the generous support of Digitisation Champion Ms Carol Grigor through Metal Manufactures Limited
+Collection: National Gallery of Victoria, Melbourne, 541A-D5.
+This digital record has been made available on NGV Collection Online through the generous support of Digitisation Champion Ms Carol Grigor through Metal Manufactures Limited.

 Anne Dunlop, University of Melbourne